What Is a Bear Market and How You Should Invest in One?

 What Causes a Bear Market?

-Bear markets occur when investor sentiment turns sour and pessimistic about the market’s prospects of delivering continued gains, which prompts widespread selloffs in anticipation of a downturn.
-Many factors can trigger this change in collective psychology, but bear markets tend to coincide with a general economic decline, which is typically characterized by a constricting GDP, rising unemployment and shrinking corporate profits.
+Bear markets tend to happen with a general economic decline, which is typically characterized by a constricting GDP, rising unemployment and shrinking corporate profits.

-It’s important to note that those generalities don’t always apply — and the current situation is proof.
-Stocks have been in a deep bear market for months, yet the job market remains strong and the GDP is showing continued economic production.
+It’s important to note that those generalities don’t always apply — think back to the state of the market in 2022.
+Stocks were in a deep bear market for months, yet the job market remained strong and the GDP showed continued economic production.

-Generally, bear markets occur over a matter of months, in a slow, grueling decline, but such declines can also happen quite rapidly.
+Generally, bear markets occur over a matter of months, in a slow, grueling decline.
+However, external events can make the decline happen rapidly.
 The bear market that coincided with the initial COVID-19 outbreak in early 2020, for example, was the fastest on record, dropping over 20% in just 19 days.

 How To Invest in a Bear Market